100 + Action Verbs for Resume Success (to Impress Hiring Managers)

 • Stimulated

 Today's employers place a high priority on candidates who can help them solve problems.
-To highlight those achievements and skills, however, you need to select action words that help to describe your problem-solving techniques and abilities.
+To highlight those achievements and skills, however, you need to select action words that help to describe times when your work involved fixing issues or improving systems..

 • Analyzed